UPRIGHT PIANO SERIAL NUMBERS

 6. Next to the tuning pins, just bellow the music desk on either the right or left hand side.
 Many modern pianos have serial numbers here.

-On Bechstein grands & some on Steinways the number underneath the piano is NOT the serial number.
+On Bechstein & some on Steinway grand pianos the number underneath the piano is NOT the serial number.
 Its usually underneath the music stand, on the frame near the tuning block; between the bass and treble strings.
 This was often removed by restorers.
 If you can’t find it, then please let us have the number under the piano instead.